duyhominhnguyen/LVM-Med/README.md

 ### For Brain dataset
 You could download the `Brain` dataset via Kaggle's [`Brain Tumor Classification (MRI)`](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri)

-### For FGADR dataset
-After you download the FGADR dataset, you shall get your data from `Seg-set` folder and consider it as your FGADR dataset.

 ### Other
 First you should download the respective dataset that you need to run to the [`dataset_demo`](/dataset_demo/) folder.
 To get as close results as your work as possible, you could prepare some of our specific dataset (which are not pre-distributed) the same way as we do:
 ```bash